arwells-research-group/sigma-order-core/01_foundations/scalar_motion.md

 Neither aspect has an existence independent of the other.
 Just as a rectangle cannot have a "length" without a "width" while still maintaining an "area," physical reality cannot have space without an equivalent temporal component.

+### 1.1.2 Historical Context and Intellectual Lineage

+The core premise that **motion is primary**, and that space and time are reciprocal aspects of that motion, was articulated most clearly in the mid-20th century by **Dewey B. Larson** in his development of the *Reciprocal System of Theory*.
+Dual-Frame Theory builds upon this foundational insight while departing substantially in formal structure, scope, and verification methodology.

+Related process-first views appear in the philosophy of **Samuel Alexander** (*Space, Time, and Deity*, 1920), though without the mathematical or empirical structure required for physical theory.

+Dual-Frame Theory (DFT) is **not a restatement or extension of Larson’s system**, nor does it adopt many of its specific physical claims.
+However, DFT explicitly acknowledges Larson’s foundational insight: that treating space and time as independent containers obscures deeper structural constraints on physical law.

+DFT departs from the Reciprocal System in several essential ways:

+- DFT introduces an explicit **dual-frame projection architecture (T/S frames)**, rather than a single abstract reciprocal description.
+- Quantization in DFT is formulated through **topological winding sectors and compact manifolds**, rather than purely arithmetic progression rules.
+- All DFT claims are constrained by **public data, reproducibility standards, and explicit falsification criteria**, as defined in `VERIFICATION_PRINCIPLES.md`.

+Larson’s work is therefore best understood as an intellectual precursor: it correctly identified the primacy of motion, but did not possess the geometric, topological, and statistical machinery required for modern validation.

+Dual-Frame Theory builds on the *idea*, not the *implementation*, of that insight.

 ## 1.2 The Unit Datum (The Progression)
 The universe is not naturally at "rest."
 In a system of pure motion, the baseline or "ground state" is not 0, but **Unity**.